Woodbridge, Suffolk: Education and the arts

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter and the local relay transmitter.

+Local radio stations are BBC Radio Suffolk, Heart East, Greatest Hits Radio Ipswich & Suffolk, Nation Radio Suffolk and Ipswich Community Radio, a community based station which broadcast from nearby Ipswich.

+The town is served by the local newspaper, Ipswich Star.

 Sport and leisure

 Woodbridge has a Non-League football club Woodbridge Town F.C., which plays at Notcutts Park.

 The many clubs and groups cover association football, badminton, birdwatching, bowls, cricket, cruising, netball, road running, rowing, rugby football, swimming, tennis, golf (Woodbridge Golf Club, founded 1893 at Bromeswell listed in the top 100 in England and Ufford Park), yachting and archery.
 They include Deben Rowing Club and Deben Yacht Club.

 The town's Deben Leisure Centre and swimming pool were refurbished in 2017–2018 and now provide fuller services since reopening.

 Places of worship

 The two Church of England churches are the medieval St Mary's on Market Hill, and the Victorian St John's on St John's Hill.

 Woodbridge Quay Church in Quay Street, once the Quay Meeting House, embodies a 2006 merger of the town's Baptist and United Reformed congregations.
 It is affiliated to the Baptist Union of Great Britain and the Evangelical Alliance.
 There is a Methodist Church in St John's Street, a Salvation Army hall in New Street, and the Roman Catholic Church of St Thomas of Canterbury in St John's Street.
 The last forms a joint parish with Framlingham.
 Woodbridge Quaker Meeting meets weekly at Woodbridge Shire Hall.
 Avenue Evangelical Church, on the outskirts of Woodbridge, is affiliated to the Fellowship of Independent Evangelical Churches.